-1. When purchasing ceramic tableware, it is best to choose tableware with white inner wall without on-glaze pigment
+1. When purchasing ceramic tableware, it is best to choose disposable wooden tableware with white inner wall without on-glaze pigment

 Newly bought ceramic tableware can be soaked and boiled with 4% vinegar water, which can remove harmful substances.
 When purchasing ceramic tableware, choose products with fine processing, dense appearance, uniform luster, smooth surface and uniform and solid glaze layer.
 It is best to choose products with advanced technology and environmentally friendly pigments.